 Located in the picturesque town of Caldwell, New Jersey.
 Recently, Caldwell was voted the third best place to live in all of New Jersey by New Jersey Monthly Magazine.
-Offering a stunning campus setting, Caldwell College is only a short walk from town, where students find shops, coffee houses, restaurants, a movie theatre, and anything a student could want.
+Offering a stunning campus setting, Caldwell University is only a short walk from town, where students find shops, coffee houses, restaurants, a movie theatre, and anything a student could want.

-Another advantage to Caldwell College’s location is its proximity to New York City, just 20 minutes away.
+Another advantage to Caldwell University’s location is its proximity to New York City, just 20 minutes away.
 Our students use New York City as another classroom, where they can engage in internships and shadowing opportunities, experience cultural events, or shop or catch a game!

 Hopping on a bus takes you to lots of great sites in New Jersey, too.
 A short ride offers a great selection, from the Meadowlands arena to the Prudential Center, and, in just an hour, the Jersey shore.

 No matter your interest, Caldwell University offers you experiences beyond the classroom.

 The college’s most popular offerings include undergraduate degrees in business, psychology, and education.
 Caldwell offers 25 undergraduate degrees and 33 graduate and certificate programs, including our doctoral program in Applied Behavior Analysis (ABA), the first in New Jersey.

 Caldwell is a leader in autism education, a scientific discipline known to help children with autism spectrum disorders.
 The College’s state-of-the-art autism center benefits children with autism and their families in New Jersey.